 States are required to provide an amount equal to 20 percent of the capitalization grant as State matching funds in order to receive a grant.
-However, subgrants awarded under the American Recovery and Reinvestment Act of 2009 (ARRA) do not require a State match (Note that ARRA terms these subawards by States as "grants.").
-Capitalization grant applications shall include (1) an Intended Use Plan (IUP), which lists proposed projects eligible for financing from CWSRF loans; (2) an identification of the source of the matching amount; (3) a proposed payment schedule; and (4) certain certifications and demonstrations.
+Capitalization grant applications must include (1) an Intended Use Plan (IUP), which lists proposed projects eligible for financing from CWSRF loans; (2) an identification of the source of the matching amount; (3) a proposed payment schedule; and (4) certain certifications and demonstrations.
 States may transfer an amount up to 33 percent of its Drinking Water State Revolving Fund (DWSRF) (CFDA 66.468) capitalization grant to the CWSRF or an equivalent amount from the CWSRF to the DWSRF program.